Dragster2/150g-Drum-Combat-Robot/Journal.md

 For the weapon motor, I am using light but powerful weapon motor.
 After asking around I have found the FLASH HOBBY BE1806 2300KV Brushless Motor Race Edition which is reliable and is only 18g!!
-I will either use this one or potential one that repeat robotics sell.
+I will either use this one or a potential one that repeat robotics sells.

 ![image](https://github.com/user-attachments/assets/cbecf5bf-21d7-4de3-8c35-fa7ac20a136a)